juanpc2018/Amiga-PPC-links/README.md

 FPGA Emulations: </p>

+The 1st FPGA emulator was the MISTer 1.1 from 2005, </br>
+but only emulates the Amiga chipset Not the CPU... has a real motorola 68k CPU. </br>
+then fully FPGA versions followed, emulating everything in FPGA </br>
+MIST, Vampire, UnAmiga. </br>

 MIST v1.3 is Open Source, since v1.4 has MIDI ports for AtariST core, BTO. </br> Vampire V4+ Stand Alone is Closed Source, High End 080 CPU "The Future" </bt>
 MISTer is a fork of MIST that runs on FPGA developer boards, Not custom PCB, No AtariST MIDI. </p>